joaoqalves/netfreaks/README.md

 ## Introduction

 This is a (_really_) simple video renting, with a _REST-ish_ API, made in Java.
 The back-end uses an [H2 database](http://www.h2database.com/html/main.html) behind to store the customers, films and rentals.
 Moreover, [Hibernate](http://hibernate.org/) is used to communicate with the database.
+The _seed_ data is available in the file ``Seed.java`.

 ## Design Assumptions